okofishe/inboxchecker/README.md

 # inboxchecker for educational purpose only
-This program login into your inbox given a user name and password and search for anything
+This program login into your inbox given a user name and password and search for anything you requested